Sortino ratio: Definition

 As a caveat, some practitioners have fallen into the habit of using discrete periodic returns to compute downside risk.
-This method is conceptually and operationally incorrect and negates the foundational statistic of post-modern portfolio theory as developed by Brian M. Rom and Frank A. Sortino.
+This method is conceptually and operationally incorrect and negates the foundational statistic of post-modern portfolio theory as developed by Brian M. Rom.

 Usage

 The Sortino ratio is used to score a portfolio's risk-adjusted returns relative to an investment target using downside risk.
 This is analogous to the Sharpe ratio, which scores risk-adjusted returns relative to the risk-free rate using standard deviation.
 When return distributions are near symmetrical and the target return is close to the distribution median, these two measures will produce similar results.
 As skewness increases and targets vary from the median, results can be expected to show dramatic differences.

-The Sortino ratio can also be used in trading.
-For example, whenever you want to get a performance metric for your trading strategy in an asset, you can compute the Sortino ratio to compare your strategy performance with any other strategy.
+From the preceding it therefore follows that these metrics will not produce accurate results for the short term, such as asset-trading.

 Practitioners who use a lower partial Standard Deviation (LPSD) instead of a standard deviation also tend to use the Sortino ratio instead of the Sharpe ratio.